ExpliCa: Evaluating Explicit Causal Reasoning in Large Language Models: Results and Discussion

 Overall, results show that open models may be rather inconsistent in how they address causal and temporal relations and are highly influenced by how the task is formulated (i.e., by using prompting or perplexity-based scores).
 Moreover, while LLMs are quite good at identifying causally-related events, \textbf{they tend to confound temporal relations with causal ones, and their performance is also strongly influenced by the linguistic order of presentations of the events.
 This suggests that, compared to humans, they have a less general and abstract knowledge of causal (and temporal) relations}.

 \paragraph{Correlation and distribution variation.}

 We compared human ratings with model-generated ones in terms of their distribution and correlation.
 We show a comparison of models acceptability ratings with humans' for the causal-temporal and unrelated subsets in Fig.~\ref{fig:distributions}.\footnote{Answers without a rating are not shown in the distribution.} We consider ratings of GPT4o and Gemma,\footnote{Results for the zero-shot prompt with greedy search.
 These are the models with the highest accuracy for this task.} and the (normalized) perplexity scores for Falcon, as it obtained the best APSs.
 A noticeable difference exists between human ratings of \textsc{causal} and \textsc{temporal} items vs. \textsc{unrelated} and model scores.
-Human ratings are characterized by a clear distinction between the relation types, with \textsc{causal-temporal} judgments mostly falling in the 4–8 range and \textsc{unrelated} judgments never exceeding 6 (on a 1–10 scale).
-There is only a small overlap between the two distributions in the human ratings.
-However, this is not true for models: GPT4o judgments for \textsc{causal-temporal} are more dispersed along the whole scale, whereas \textsc{unrelated} pairs present many outliers in the top end of the distribution; in Gemma’s ratings there is a larger overlap between \textsc{causal-temporal} and \textsc{unrelated} items; Falcon's perplexity scores exhibit a similar overlap between the two distribution, but are also more compressed in the lower end of the distribution.

 Fig.~\ref{fig:corr} shows Spearman correlation computed among human ratings and models' acceptability ratings collected in zero-shot scenario.\footnote{Individual results in Tab.~\ref{table:spearman_models_humans}, App. \ref{ap:corr_dist}.} We observed that even though GPT4o, Gemma, and Qwen have a strong correlation with human ratings, this greatly varies according to the items' condition.
 In particular, the model scores for \textsc{temporal anti-iconic} and \textsc{unrelated} items have a much lower correlation with human ratings.